hemisemidemipresent/cyberquincy/parser/README.md

 }

 // Here, you'll have to check whether parsed.map, parsed.natural_number, parsed.tower_upgrade, etc.
 // have been collected from the parser.
-The number of optional parsers means you'll have to check
+The presence of optional parsers means you'll have to check
-// what was parsed and what wasn't and decide how to reply to the user accordingly
+// what was parsed and what wasn't and decide how to execute the command accordingly
 ```

 The following breakdown of available parsers will reference the above examples.